raghavtalwar/Red-Team-Operations/09 - Discovery (TA007)/Privilege Hunting AD/BloodHound.md

 **OPSEC**
 - Query what is only required
-- Ex: BOFHound can be used to target DC, and then C2 Logs can be parsed via this Tool.
+- Ex: BOFHound can be used to target DC, and then query manually and C2 Logs can be parsed via this Tool.
+	- Upload the JSON files created to BloodHound for better visualisation

 ## Overview